 When you are working 10 or more hours a day, it’s kind of hard to get in the best shape of your life — because you really don’t have much free time to hit the gym.
 With that said, if you plan on making it in the long run in this industry, you have to take care of your mind, body and soul.

-You can take care of the body by mixing in some exercise time here and there.
+Take care of your body by mixing in some exercise time here and there.
 You know, when things aren’t busy (a walk could go a long way, folks).
 You can also exercise before or after work.
 Spoiler: Exercising could also help you get the mind right.

 To keep the mind and soul right, you can make it a point to stop working at the same time every day, no matter what the case might be.
 You can also pick up a hobby or two on the side, or read — anything!